Edward E. Simbalist

-Edward E. Simbalist (5 September 1943 - 12 March 2005) was a role-playing game designer.
+Edward E. Simbalist (5 September 1943 - 12 March 2005) was a Canadian role-playing game designer and high school teacher.
+He is best known for co-designing Chivalry & Sorcery and Space Opera.

-Career

-Edward E. Simbalist and Wilf K. Backhaus designed a role-playing game called Chevalier, which they brought to Gen Con IX in 1976 with hopes to sell it to TSR; after witnessing Gary Gygax berate a staff member, Simbalist decided not to approach Gygax about the game.
-At the convention, they met Scott Bizar of Fantasy Games Unlimited, who was interested in the game and helped to get it published over the next year as Chivalry & Sorcery, the first role-playing game from Fantasy Games Unlimited.
-In the late 1970s, Bizar contacted Simbalist and Phil McGregor to produce a science-fiction role-playing game, which was published in 1980 as Space Opera.
-Simbalist supervised both of his role-playing game lines until FGU reached a point where it was no longer able to release new products.
+Edward E. Simbalist and Wilf K. Backhaus brought a prototype of Chivalry & Sorcery to Gen Con IX in 1976 with hopes to sell it to TSR.
+After witnessing Gary Gygax berating a staff member, Simbalist decided not to approach him about the game.
+Instead, at the same convention, the pair met Scott Bizar of Fantasy Games Unlimited, who published the game over the following year.
+A few years later Bizar commissioned Simbalist and Phil McGregor to design a science-fiction role-playing game, which was published in 1980 as Space Opera.
+Simbalist supervised both of these role-playing game lines until FGU ceased to release new products.
+The last edition of one of his games to appear during his lifetime was Chivalry & Sorcery Light in 2001.

-He was Canadian and lived in Edmonton.
-He also was a teacher at Edith Rodgers junior high school.
+Simbalist lived in Edmonton and taught at Edith Rodgers junior high school.